-In the wake of the murders of Ahmaud Arbery, George Floyd and Breonna Taylor in 2020, Danielle Hodge sat on her sofa watching as organizations and individuals issued statements of solidarity online.
+In the wake of the murders of Ahmaud Arbery, George Floyd and Breonna Taylor in 2020, Danielle Hodge (PhDComm'20) sat on her sofa watching as organizations and individuals issued statements of solidarity online.
 She reflected on the classes she was scheduled to teach—and a course that did not yet exist.

-“When I have an idea, more than likely I’ll be contacting Reiland Rabaka because he’s a mentor and a friend of mine,” said Hodge, an assistant professor of communication who, at the time, had just finished her PhD degree at CU Boulder.
+“When I have an idea, more than likely I’ll be contacting Reiland Rabaka because he’s a mentor and a friend of mine,” said Hodge, an assistant professor of communication who, at the time, had just finished her doctorate at CU Boulder.
 “I remember talking to him about it and thinking, ‘If people are serious, we should have a course on this.’”

 That fall, Hodge brought her course, Race, Anti-Black Racism and Communication, into reality in the College of Media, Communication and Information.

 Since the initial offering, about 20-25 students have gathered in a classroom each semester to look closely at racism and oppression against Black communities.
 They discuss white supremacy, how racism manifests in everyday communication and what it means to love Blackness as political resistance.
 The course is unlike any offered on campus, providing students with a unique bridge between disciplines and a life-changing opportunity.